2023131031-yonsei-github/memory-transformer/README.md

 And run the command below in your folder.

     pip install -e .
-It will automatically install memory_transformer package and every requirements except fairscale.

-**CAUTION** : Installing package with -e have some known issues.
+It will automatically install memory_transformer package and every requirements except fairscale.<br />**CAUTION** : Installing package with -e have some known issues.

 ## Description of Files